 There are many international flights into Cebu or Manila, and domestic ones, mainly from Manila.
 Bohol is easily reached by boat from many other islands, with four fast ferry companies plying the route between Cebu and Tagbilaran.

-The Bohol Sea sits on the island’s eastern side and has a depth of over 2000 meters with nutrient-rich waters supplied by currents running through from the Pacific Ocean.
-For this reason, there is not only rich coral life on the reefs but also frequent encounters with Whale sharks.
-Whale and Dolphin encounters are common as you head to or from dive sites on one of Alona Divers’s big bangka boats.
+The Bohol Sea sits on the island’s eastern side and has a depth of over 2000 meters, with nutrient-rich waters supplied by currents running through from the Pacific Ocean.
+For this reason, there is rich coral life on the reefs and frequent encounters with Whale sharks.
+Whale and Dolphin encounters are common as you head to or from dive sites on one of Alona Divers’ big bangka boats.

 Dive Bohol with Alona divers, one of the few remaining pioneers of diving in Bohol.
-Not only do they have a highly experienced and attentive dive team, but have also played an important role in many local conservation efforts.
+Not only do they have a highly experienced and attentive dive team, but they have also played an important role in many local conservation efforts.

-For divers on vegan | plant-based diets, the Philippines can represent quite a challenge with the concept of vegetarian, let alone vegan, being as common as a rainbow-colored mist falling heavily on the back of a purple unicorn.
-Let Infinite Blue leverage our decade-plus experience in the Philippines to make sure your vegan needs are catered for.
+For divers on vegan | plant-based diets, the Philippines can represent quite a challenge with the concept of vegetarian, let alone vegan, being as common as a rainbow-coloured mist falling heavily on the back of a purple unicorn.
+Let Infinite Blue leverage our decade-plus experience in the Philippines to ensure your plant-based | vegan needs are catered for.

 Kindly note that dive and accommodation packages exclude transfers, but these can be arranged for you.
 Just get in touch with us.

 Do you have any scuba diving questions we can help you with right now?